smhurf/lewagon_challenges/05-Production/04-Airflow/03-Training-Tasks/README.md

 ON CAST(TT.pickup_datetime AS Date) = CAST(NY.DATE AS Date)
 ```

-Save results from that command into you new Table.
+Save results from that command into your new Table.

 This table will be your new training set.